 The variety of museums, galleries, restaurants and old crafts in Marrakesh is as large and broad as the offerings on the markets.
 You wonder who is buying all these things, as the production is visibly on-going while the stalls are already so heavily laden, and reminiscent of ancient resplendence.

-MUSEE DE MOUASSINE offers regularly concerts in the evenings, which are as rewarding as the house’s architecture.
+MUSEE DE MOUASSINE offers regular concerts in the evenings, which are as rewarding as the house’s architecture.
 The museum also invites you to go on a journey through time on its various levels.
-Surrounded by historic walls and the sounds of the old Berbs, you easily feel transported backwards.
+Surrounded by historic walls and the sounds of the old Berbs, you easily feel transported backward.

 In the midst of the souk, this traditional, historic looking building features old structures which have lovingly been restored.
 The music is lively and turned our last evening in Morocco once more into a moving opportunity to connect deeply with the culture of the North African desert state.